Doc-Ix/histopathology/README.md

 The original dataset from the kaggle challenge comes as a zip-folder, containing all image data as well as a csv-file with the corresponding labels.
 In total there are 220.025 single tiff-images, from which a dataframe was created and data was splitted in training/testing (80/20) and then in training/validation (80/20).
 The data was then stored in labeled folders for further processing.
 As a result, three folders with labeled subfolders were created, containing 140,816 training, 35,204 validation, and 44,005 testing images.

 ### Data Distribution and Sample Illustration
-Training and testing samples are splitted in the ratio 80 to 20 and the remaining 80% training samples were again splitted in a training and a validation set in the ratio 80 to 20.

 |   | Total | Positive  | Negative  | Ratio  |
 |---|---|---|---|---|